maicolxyz/maicolxyz/README.md

 Hi 👋 my name is Mike
 =====================

 I am a lifelong learner who enjoys learning economics and finance with a focus on business intelligence.
 Though my professional experience is in healthcare management and operations, I have developed a strong interest in information technology through various uses of electronic medical record systems during my early career.
-Combined with my learning interests and background experiences, I'm on a Python learning path for DevOps and Data Science.

 My GitHub profile is a place for sharing contributions to open-source communities and, in part, to track my learning progress.